BarkenBark/python-tools/README.md

 # barktools

-A collection of utilities I find useful.
-Yes.
+This repository is intended as a practice ground for me to try out various Python tools, such as packaging, distribution, documentation generation, testing and CI/CD automation.
+It also serves as a repository of functions and scripts I may find useful.

 ## Modules
 ### base_utils